-Jeffrey Schlupp: Crystal Palace sign Leicester winger for undisclosed fee
+Jeffrey Schlupp: Crystal Palace sign Leicester player for undisclosed fee

 - From the section Football

-Sam Allardyce has made Leicester City winger Jeffrey Schlupp his first signing as Crystal Palace manager.
+Sam Allardyce has made versatile Leicester player Jeffrey Schlupp his first signing as Crystal Palace boss.

 The 24-year-old moves south for a reported £12m, and has signed a four-and-a-half-year contract.